danvet/danvet.github.io/_posts/2018-04-23-maintainer-statistics.md

 removed the total commit number from the absolute graph - it would have dwarfed the much more interesting data on self-commits and reviewed self-commits.
-The positive thing is that there's at least a consistent, if very small upward trend, both in absolute and relative numbers.
+The positive thing is that there's at least a consistent, if very small upward trend in maintainer self-commit reviews, both in absolute and relative numbers.
 But it's very slow, and will likely take decades until there's no longer a double standard on review between contributors and maintainers.